Learn How to Book a Concert Tour

 Now that you know where you want to go, you need to decide when you want to be there.
 There are two mini steps involved here.
 First, pick a window of dates that you can be on the road, factoring in work, family commitments, and other life events that you can’t miss.

 Within that window, select a smaller window of dates for each city in which you hope to play.
-This will help you keep costs down since it will reduce the amount of traveling you need to do.
+It will help you keep costs down since it will reduce the amount of traveling you need to do.

 Write Your Itinerary